 The University remains committed to addressing any violations of its policies, even those that do not meet the narrow standards defined under the Final Title IX Rule.
-Accordingly, in addition to the Title IX Grievance Process, prescribed by the U.S. Department of Education, the University has provided a Discrimination, Harassment, Sexual
+Accordingly, in addition to the Title IX Grievance Process, prescribed by the U.S. Department of Education, the University has provided a Discrimination, Harassment, Sexual Misconduct, and Retaliation (DHSMR) Grievance Process.
+The DHSMR Grievance Process provides a process for the resolution of complaints of violations of the University's Policy on Discrimination, Harassment, Sexual Misconduct, and Retaliation that fall outside Title IX covered conduct.15

-&lt;sup>15 See, 85 Fed.
+14 See, 85 Fed.
 Reg.
 30026 (May 19, 2020).
 The full text of the Final Rule and its extensive Preamble are available here: http://bit.ly/TitleIXReg